cox-katie/portfolio/_projects/Notion-project.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Egl1VEOhELw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### The why
 It's so important that new users have exceptional learning experiences when onboarding to a new software platform.
-Self-paced online learning courses play a significant role in this experience, and this course project plan ensures customers:
+Self-paced online learning courses play a significant role in this experience, and this course project plan ensures users (in this case, support reps):

- - Have all the necessary information
+ - Have all the necessary information they need to do their jobs effectively
  - Can intuitively navigate the learning experience
  - Get active learning experiences